lcy-seso/tilefusion-docs/docs/design/core_concepts.md

 Given that a tile represents a larger data region, the tile shape specifies the dimensions of a smaller tile.
 The TileIterator then divides the larger tile into smaller tiles along each dimension.

-## Tile Transfer with Loaders and Storers
+## Tile Transfer with Loader and Storer

 <div align="center">
   <img src="../../assets/images/loader_and_storer.png" width="600"/><br>